 To demonstrate that you have sufficient funds, you must get official letters from any financial institutions where you are keeping money.

 - be printed on the financial institution's letterhead;

 - include their contact information (address, telephone number and email address);

 - list outstanding debts such as credit card debts and loans; and

 - include, for each current bank and investment account, the

 - average balance for the past 6 months.

 In addition, you must submit copies of three months of bank statements and certificates of deposit demonstrating a clear financial history of sufficient and transferable settlement funds (liquid assets) in your name and/or the name of your spouse or common-law partner, and, if applicable:

 - copies of securities and other investments; and

-- proof of ownership of real estate including a current market price evaluation, or other assets (not including personal items such as jewelry, furniture or vehicles) owned by the applicant or spouse, with objective fair market value evaluation.
+- proof of ownership of other assets (not including personal items such as jewelry, furniture or vehicles) owned by the applicant or spouse, including a fair market value assessment.